DimEvil/bio_mobilization_workshop/_episodes/23-create-schema.md

 > ## Thought Experiment
 > Look at the [minimum required fields example](https://github.com/ioos/bio_data_guide/blob/main/datasets/example_obis_minimum_flair/occurrences.csv).
 What is possible
 > to do in future reuse?
 What would not be possible?
 For instance, note that there is no information about depth or the uncertainty of the coordinates.
+> For more examples check out the [Datasets folder](https://github.com/ioos/bio_data_guide/tree/main/datasets) in the IOOS Bio Data Guide.
 {: .callout}

-For more examples check out the [Datasets folder](https://github.com/ioos/bio_data_guide/tree/main/datasets) in the IOOS Bio Data Guide.

 #### Occurrence Core + extensions
 Using the Occurrence core plus [relevant extensions](https://rs.gbif.org/extensions.html) means that you can capture more of the data that's been recorded.
 As an example, let's consider an environmental DNA dataset. eDNA datasets have information that is unique to that method and will not be represented well using Occurrence core only.
 To document eDNA using Darwin Core you should follow [this guide](https://doi.org/10.35035/doc-vf1a-nr22); you will need the Occurrence core plus the [DNA derived data extension](https://rs.gbif.org/extension/gbif/1.0/dna_derived_data_2022-02-23.xml).
 Adding the DNA derived data extension allows you to capture information such as the PCR primer used, DNA sequences, standard operating procedure used in the assembly and other information specific to this type of data.

 Let's consider another example: a museum dataset that has biological measurements for each individual specimen (e.g. length).
 All information about each organism's occurrence (taxonomic information, locality, identification, etc.) will go into the Occurrence core.
 You can then capture the biotic measurement information (type of measurement, units, accuracy, etc.) by using either the [Measurement or Facts extension](https://rs.gbif.org/extension/dwc/measurements_or_facts_2022-02-02.xml), or the [Extended Measurement or Fact extension](https://rs.gbif.org/extension/obis/extended_measurement_or_fact.xml) (we elaborate on this extension below).
 Note again here we do not have information on *how* the organisms were sampled.

+#### Checklist Core + extensions
+Suitable for publication of Taxonomic data, still in use but [ColDP](https://github.com/CatalogueOfLife/coldp) standard is about to replace that.

 #### Event Core + extensions
 As we have indicated earlier, the Event core is for datasets that include known sampling events - details are known about how, when, and where samples were taken.